 The California Stormwater Quality Association developed past guidance on PAMs used in passive treatment technologies and included specific limitations to the use of soil binders containing PAMs:

-Do not use PAM on a slope that flows into a waterbody without passing through a sediment trap, sediment basin, or other sediment controls (e.g., wattles, silt fences, gravel bags);
+Do not use PAMs on a slope that flows into a waterbody without passing through a sediment trap, sediment basin, or other sediment controls (e.g., wattles, silt fences, gravel bags);

 The specific PAM copolymer formulation must be anionic.
-Cationic PAM should not be used in any application because of known aquatic toxicity problems.
+Cationic PAMs should not be used in any application because of known aquatic toxicity problems.
 Only the highest drinking water grade PAM certified for compliance with ANSI/NSF Standard 60 for drinking water treatment, should be used for soil applications;

-PAM designated for erosion and sediment control should be “water soluble” or “linear” or “non-cross linked”; and,
+PAMs designated for erosion and sediment control should be “water soluble” or “linear” or “non-cross linked”; and,

-PAM should not be used as a stand-alone BMP to protect against water-based erosion.
+PAMs should not be used as a stand-alone BMP to protect against water-based erosion.
 When combined with mulch, its effectiveness increases dramatically.

 Additionally, a low-turbidity discharge from a passive treatment chemical application site does not always correspond to low levels of solids in the discharge and/or an improvement in water quality downstream because:

-Turbidity monitoring solely measures small size solids suspended in the water; turbidity monitoring does not measure particle size, weight, or bed load of sediment from flocculated solids leaving a site; and
+Turbidity monitoring solely measures small size solids suspended in the water; turbidity monitoring does not measure particle size, weight, or bed load of sediment from flocculated solids leaving a site; and,

 Passive treatment chemicals discharged either by aerial deposition or through stormwater runoff contributes similar toxicity threats to aquatic life.

-This General Permit regulates the use of passive treatment in Attachment G, however, specific technology-based and/or water quality-based numeric effluent limitations have not been implemented in this General Permit for passive treatment chemicals because there is currently insufficient consistent and proven data to determine the level of toxicity and water quality impacts that negatively outweighs the economic benefit associated with the use of passive treatment technologies.
+This General Permit regulates the use of passive treatment in Attachment G, however, specific technology-based and/or water quality-based numeric effluent limitations have not been implemented in this General Permit for passive treatment chemicals because there is currently no consistent and proven data to determine the level of toxicity and water quality impacts that negatively outweighs the economic benefit associated with the use of passive treatment technologies.

-U. Post-Construction Requirements
+I.U.
+Post-Construction Requirements

-1. General
+I.U.1.
+General

 Past practices for new and redevelopment construction activities have resulted in modified natural watershed and stream processes.
 This is caused by altering the terrain, modifying the vegetation and soil characteristics, introducing impervious surfaces such as pavement and buildings, increasing drainage density through pipes and channels, and altering the condition of stream channels through straightening, deepening, and armoring.
 These changes result in a drainage system where sediment transport capacity is increased, and sediment supply is decreased.
 A receiving channel’s response is dependent on dominant channel materials and its stage of adjustment.
 Construction activity can lead to impairment of beneficial uses in two main ways:

 a.
 Stormwater discharges occurring during the actual construction process can negatively affect the chemical, biological, and physical properties of downstream receiving waters.
-The most likely pollutant is sediment due to the disturbance of the landscape, however pH and other non-visible pollutants are also of great concern; and
+The most likely pollutant is sediment due to the disturbance of the landscape, however pH and other non-visible pollutants are also of great concern; and,

 b.
 The finished project may result in significant modification of the site’s long-term response to precipitation after most construction activities are completed at a construction site.
 New development and redevelopment projects have almost always resulted in permanent post-construction water quality impacts because more precipitation ends up as runoff and less precipitation is intercepted, evaporated, and infiltrated.